New Student Information

 The UC Davis Bus System is called Unitrans.
 It has routes throughout Davis, and cost $1.25 for a one ride fare.
 Discounted passes are available.

-Please contact the Graduate Program Coordinator for CEE, Lauren Worrell, at email@example.com or to make an appointment with Lauren, please go to: https://appointments.ucdavis.edu/?calendar=162
+Please contact the Graduate Program Coordinator for CEE, Lauren Worrell, at firstname.lastname@example.org or make an appointment.

-If the direct link doesn’t work, you can visit: https://appointments.ucdavis.edu/default.aspx Then select “Civil and Environmental Engineering” from “All Offices” Then click on Graduate Civil and Env.
+If the direct link doesn’t work at the top of this page, you can visit: https://appointments.ucdavis.edu/default.aspx then select “Civil and Environmental Engineering” from “All Offices” Then click on Graduate Civil and Env.
 Eng.
 Advising

 Lauren’s other contact information is: